thehaniak/aonsoku-flatpak/README.md

     `make build-install`

-If the package build fails, you can try a fast build, which **will not clean the environment (delete old builds) and will not download the sources**
+If the package build fails, you can try a fast build, which **will not clean the environment (delete old builds) and will not download the sources**.

     `make build-fast-install`